thesecurevector/waf-patterns/README.md

 ```
 ./4xxspike.sh https://apiID123.execute-api.eu-west-1.amazonaws.com/stage/pets
 ```
  The script performs 500 requests in ~1 minute which should be sufficient to create an anomaly and trigger the alarm.
-Alternatevely, you can use the jmeter script [waf-test.jmx](./scripts/waf-test.jmx) which makes 600 unauthorized requests and 90  authorized request in ~90 seconds.
-You can get jmeter from the release page [on the project website][def]
+Alternatevely, you can use the JMeter script [waf-test.jmx](./scripts/waf-test.jmx) which makes 600 unauthorized requests and 90  authorized request in ~90 seconds.
+You can get Apache JMeter from the release page [on the project website][def]

  ## Test Results

- The CloudWatch Anomay Detection baseline will be avaialbile s soon as the CloudWatch alarm collects enough metric from the API Gateway endpoint.
+ The CloudWatch Anomay Detection baseline will be avaialbile as soon as the CloudWatch alarm collects enough metric from the API Gateway endpoint.
 In my example the Anomaly Detection algorithm defined an expected 4xxError baseline between 0 and 4.74 requests per minute.

  <p align="center">
 <img src="./pics/dynamic-waf-test-1.png"  width="800">
 </p>

 Now let's create an anomaly.
-I'll simulate a malicious actor trying to throttle my API Gateway by making requests to the endoiint without proving the api-key secret in header.
+I'll throttle my API Gateway by making requests to the endpoint without proving the api-key secret in header.
 My API Gteway stage is on purpose set on a very low [throttling limit](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) of 4 request/second, with a bucket of 5 requests.

  <p align="center">
 <img src="./pics/dynamic-waf-api-throttling.png"  width="300">